nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![Calendar Class Diagram](images/CalendarUiClassDiagram.png)

-*Figure x.
-Class diagram showing the classes for the Calendar in the `Ui`.*
+*Figure 18.
+Class diagram showing the classes for the Calendar in the `Ui`*

 **Calendar Display**